Shelger/Shelger/README.md

 ### Hi there 👋

+(●'◡'●) About me

+🧒
+I am current MSCS student at the University of San Francisco.
+    I has a bachelor's degree in Mechanical Engineering and a master's degree in Business, which means I has a interdisciplinary background.
+Machine learning was a major field, and now I am also good at Full-stack development.
+    I am finding an software development internship in Summer 2023.
+Thank you for spending time on reviewing my profile!

 <!--
 **Shelger/Shelger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.